 Unfortunately, canned air may not remove dust that has been there for years.
 This is a maintenance tip.
 It will keep them looking brand new for years to come – if you stay current with the cleaning.
 Canned air is most effective when used for cleaning once every month or two, depending on the amount of dust that collects in your individual home.

-How do you dust your blinds, shades or shutters?
+How have you been dusting your blinds, shades or shutters in your home?